InfinityBowman/amstar2-checklist-scoring-app/frontend/ROADMAP.md

   - [ ] Customize critical/noncritical items for scoring
   - [x] Automatic saving
   - [x] Automatic yes/partial yes/no based on answers
+  - [ ] Checklist state could be encoded into url

   - [ ] **Merge Editor**
   - [ ] Compare two checklists in a merge editor